SelmahT/ETL_Extract_SelmahTzindori/README.md

 - Compares each record’s `last_updated` date to the timestamp stored in `last_extraction.txt`.
 - Only extracts **new or updated records**.
 - Updates the timestamp in `last_extraction.txt` to reflect the latest data processed.
+- Output can change because it is simulated data,that is randomly generated

 ![alt text](images/incremental_extraction_output.PNG)
 ---